null

 Understanding Both Chew Options

 Before comparing safety profiles, it is essential to define precisely what makes bully sticks and rawhide chews fundamentally different.
-The manufacturing processes determine everything from digestibility to chemical exposure—knowledge that directly impacts which chews belong in your home.
+The manufacturing processes determine everything from digestibility to chemical exposure—knowledge that directly impacts which chews belong in your home, especially when considering the safety of rawhide treats and rawhide products.

 What Are Bully Sticks

-High-quality bully sticks deliver substantial nutritional value, with premium sticks containing 80-90% crude protein that supports muscle health and provides essential nutrients.
+High-quality bully sticks deliver substantial nutritional value, with premium sticks containing 80-90% crude protein to support muscle health and provide essential nutrients.
 This protein-dense composition means dog bully sticks function as more than entertainment—they’re a meaningful dietary supplement.
+Bully sticks are also a fully digestible and easily digestible healthy treat, making them a safer alternative to rawhide for your dog’s digestive health.

 The single-ingredient nature of quality bully sticks matters because it eliminates variables.
 When you choose premium bully sticks from reputable bully stick brands, you know exactly what your furry friend is consuming: dried beef muscle, nothing more.